Glossary

 A scope that is nested within another scope.
 Variables defined in a child scope are only accessible within that scope and any nested scopes.

-Stands for Directed Acyclic Graph.
+DAG stands for Directed Acyclic Graph.
 It's a concept in mathematics and computer science.
-In the context of DI, it often refers to the graph of dependencies between different components or services.
+In the context of DI, it refers to the graph of dependencies between different components or services.
+The "acyclic" property ensures that there are no circular dependencies, meaning no service can depend on itself either directly or indirectly through other services.

 Provider